About King Mojo Records

 a positive note as the three hour lunch wound down, but I was by no means convinced it was

-in my best interest to help promote a start up label in Macon Georgia, and at half the
+in my best interest to help promote a start-up label in Macon Georgia, and at half the

-money I'd been used to making at Atlantic Records.
+money I made at Atlantic Records.

 Back in Atlanta, Dick's friends were advising him not to move to Macon, mainly because